sixfourscientific/ncbi-download/ReadMe.md

    }
 ```

-The `INCLUDE` option toggles whether any metadata tags are recorded for a process by providing the apporprioate boolean parameter.
-Otherwise, a `MODULE` tag can describe what processing is taking place whilst the `PRE` & `POST` tags can describe the pre-process or post-process state of an input (i.e. the state immediately prior to or immediatley following the current process) respectivley.
+The `INCLUDE` option toggles whether any metadata tags are recorded for a process by providing the appropriate  Boolean parameter.
+Otherwise, a `MODULE` tag can describe what processing is taking place whilst the `PRE` & `POST` tags can describe the pre-process or post-process state of an input (i.e. the state immediately prior to or immediately following the current process) respectively.

 The `ALIASES` option takes a map where the keys are the command line flags/parameters provided via the `ARGS` block & the values are corresponding aliases to be recorded within the metadata tag.
 This can be useful when particular flags/parameters are long & a shorter alias is preferable.